NB: In the videos and images, replace the Freemium with Free, to avoid confusion with the typical use of the word, freemium in tech.

 Because you have no product you are technically “selling”, the usual calculation of break-even point will not apply here.

-Freemium model works when a company has improved its Freemium coefficients.
+Free model works when a company has improved its Free coefficients.
 That means the money it makes through advertisement can cover expenses and then generates profit.
 The ICT Utilities like Google, Facebook etc have indeed exceeded theirs and that is why they are profitable.
 But that they have done it does not mean it is easy, for the following reasons:

 - You need so much scale to have the capacity to command huge revenue.
 Internet commoditizes value making it harder to easily differentiate.
 But that is possible, if you find your space.
 That you have a blog that looks like ThisDay and Punch will not do you so much good.